 We have presented CrystalNets.jl, a Julia library implementing topology identification on crystalline materials.
-The core algorithm for topology detection is strongly inspired from that used in Systre [13] which computes a topological genome, that is a sequence of numbers uniquely identifying the net underlying the given structure.
-The algorithmic and implementation improvements of CrystalNets.jl still preserve the soundness and polynomial time complexity of the initial algorithm, while offering a much better performance across all kinds of nets.
-On the tep net for instance, which is the largest of the RCSR, CrystalNets.jl computes a topological genome in 11 s, compared to 25 minutes for the original Systre program implemented in Java, and 192 s for its stripped-down implementation in Javascript.
-For the much smaller pcu, CrystalNets.jl takes 10 ms, which is half the time taken by the Javascript implementation of Systre.
+The core algorithm for topology detection is strongly inspired from that used in Systre [15] which computes a topological genome, that is a sequence of numbers uniquely identifying the net underlying the given structure.
+The algorithmic and implementation improvements of CrystalNets.jl still preserve the soundness and polynomial time complexity of the initial algorithm, while offering a much better performance across all kinds of nets: it is on average 56 times faster than Systre and up to thousands of times faster in some cases.
 Moreover, our software directly takes crystallographic files as input and can automatically detect bonds if they are absent; it also includes a general clustering algorithm with different target options for framework materials, and heuristics adapted to metal-organic frameworks specifically.

 Overall, CrystalNets.jl was successfully tested against a large diversity of crystalline structures: MOFs, aluminophosphates, zeolites and many other crystals.
 Even on large databases, our implementation shows great performance and can reliably recognise any structure in the Systre archive of the RCSR, in the IZA-SC database of zeolite structures and in EPINET.
 It successfully attributes known topologies to 60% of the structures in CoRE MOF after automatically clustering the vertices according to the "single nodes" policy.
-It was also able to recognise 73% aluminophosphate structures from Zheng et al.'s database [45], automatically removing solvent residues and colliding atoms when possible.
+It was also able to recognise 73% aluminophosphate structures from Zheng et al.'s database [56], automatically removing solvent residues and colliding atoms when possible.

-We believe CrystalNets.jl can be used as a faster and more convenient alternative to Systre and TOPOS for the identification of nets underlying crystalline structures.
+We believe CrystalNets.jl can be used as a faster and more convenient alternative to Systre and ToposPro for the identification of nets underlying crystalline structures.
 Its programmatic interface can be integrated to any computational pipeline written in Julia, as well as some other languages through bindings.
-Looking forward, we plan on providing a website interface similar to TopCryst [14], which could be useful to compare any structure to one of those surveyed in the previously exposed databases.
-We also plan on including results from the topological survey of the COD [49] and CSD [50] databases.
-The latter could then serve as comparison for our bonding and clustering algorithms against those of TOPOS [41].
+Looking forward, we plan on providing a website interface similar to TopCryst [16], which could be useful to compare any structure to one of those surveyed in the previously exposed databases.
+We also plan on including results from the topological survey of the COD [60] and CSD [61] databases.
+The latter could then serve as comparison for our bonding and clustering algorithms against those of ToposPro [50].